-In seeking to achieve the stated investment objective, the Investment Adviser uses a responsible investment research process to identify the universe of securities from which the sub-fund may invest.
+In seeking to achieve the stated investment objective, the Investment Adviser uses a responsible investment research process to identify the universe of securities from which the subfund may invest.
 The four criteria that need to be evidenced by each investment are reflected in the name of the sub-fund where "B.E.S.T" indicates Business & financial, Environmental & ecological, Social and Transparency & governance; however equal weighting may not be given to each element of these criteria when screening potential investments.

 The sub-fund returned 5.60% (as measured by the Institutional Income class), compared to an average return for the IA UK All Companies sector of -1.33% for the 12 month period.
 The outperformance against the sector and equities more broadly was not due to any one individual factor with individual stock selection and sector positioning both playing their part.
 The sub-fund had held up well during the market sell-off just ahead of the period and the outperformance in the following few months was all the more pleasing as it was not a simple cyclical rebound.
-The sub-fund held up better than peers in the sell-offs seen in October and December, although slightly lagging behind during 2019's recovery to the end of the period.
+The sub-fund held on to this outperformance through the remainder of 2018 and held up better than peers in the sell-offs seen in October and December, although slightly lagging behind during 2019's recovery to the end of the period.